turingschool/curriculum-site/module4/projects/personal_portfolio/index.md

 5. GitHub profile link
 6. LinkedIn profile link
 7. Polished copy of resume
-8. Preferred Locations
-9. Previous Industries
+8. Previous Industries
   * Limit to 5 previous industries.
 If you are concerned about this, please reach out to your Career Specialists.
-10. Skills
+9. Skills
-11. At least 2 projects
+10. At least 2 projects
   * Show variety: paired, team, individual
   * Include screenshots for any project with a frontend
   * Tools Used